 Visionbox Studio Theatre invites you to join our Saving Shakespeare teacher training seminar.

-Shakespeare is generally studied through an English Literature lens, however, he wrote plays, not novels.
+Shakespeare, however, wrote plays, not novels.
 In order to be fully appreciated, his work must be read aloud and ultimately performed.
-That requires students to learn the rules of scansion that govern Shakespeare’s poetry, and to understand the role of “articulated thought” in Elizabethan theatre – which is unlike the way characters express themselves in contemporary theatre and film.
+That requires students to learn the rules of scansion that govern Shakespeare’s poetry, and to understand the role of articulated thought in Elizabethan theatre – which is unlike the way characters express themselves in contemporary theatre, not to mention other literature and most film and TV with which students are already familiar.

 Seminars will include the following: